ucan-wg/invocation/README.md

 ## 9.2 Fields

-### 9.2.1 Forked Task Invocations
+### 9.2.1 Forked Invocations

-The OPTIONAL `fork` field, if present MUST be a list of an alphabetically ordered [Task] links.
+The OPTIONAL `fork` field, if present MUST be a list of an alphabetically ordered [Invocation] links.
 List MUST NOT not contain duplicate entries.

-### 9.2.2 Joined Task Invocation
+### 9.2.2 Joined Invocation

-The OPTIONAL `join` field, if present MUST be set to a [Task] link.
+The OPTIONAL `join` field, if present MUST be set to an [Invocation] link.

 ## 9.3 DAG-JSON Examples